FranciscoJBL/react-questions/README.md

 You can answer the questions made by the api, using the options provided.
 All your data and preferences will be saved by the api, then you can call (WIP) http://localhost:3000/userid in order to retrieve this information.

+### TODO:
+- Styling
+- Show client data page (Using react router?)
+- Create message form (Using react router?)
+- Header should be material one instead of just html

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)